You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 Resource Group Name

-If you uncheck Use Default, you can type the name of an existing resource group or a new resource group.
+If you uncheck Use Default, you can enter the name of a new resource group.
+If you want to use an existing resource group, then you must use the API.

 Tags are metadata for your Azure resources.
 Cloud Manager adds the tags to the Cloud Volumes ONTAP system and each Azure resource associated with the system.